liesnikov/extensible-elaborator/paper/main.md

 In a way, this is an imperative view on extensibility.

+\todo{fix this}
+Lean [@mouraLeanTheoremProver2021] set out to become a default language for mathematics formalization, all the while bootstrapping the compiler.
+Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second.
+Andromeda [@bauerDesignImplementationAndromeda2018a; @bauerEqualityCheckingGeneral2020] appeared as an experiment in providing a specification for

 # Future work #

 There are some things we leave for future work.
 For example, coercive subtyping as implemented in Matita [@tassiBiDirectionalRefinementAlgorithm2012].